claudiabdm/cvfy/README.md

 ![CvFy](/static/CvFy.png)

-CvFy is a simple CV maker that makes CV creation faster and easier in both English and Spanish.
+CvFy is a simple CV maker that makes CV creation faster and easier in both English , Spanish and Indonesian.

 It's built with NuxtJs and deployed in Netlify.